stephen-eades/teamwork-desk-API/README.md

 This python template has the initial code for performing GET requests that can be used to gather information from your companies Teamwork desk inboxes.

 ## Setup
-Must have python installed
+Must have python installed: check with 'Python --version' in your terminal
-'
-Python --version
-'

 ## Usage